20/06/2010 a brief visit to Kubbar Island

 Suaeda vermiculata bushes, the breeding habitat of Bridled Tern.

-Dry grass a perfect cover for the chicks
+Dry grass is a perfect cover for the chicks